-1. Name of the student with Register No.

-2. Name of the course and period of study:

-3. Name of the Faculty / College : 4.
+1. Name of the student with Register No. Name of the course and period of study /: 3.
+Name of the Faculty / College : 4.
 Date of joining the course : 5.
 Duration of break of study : 6.
 Details of examinations appeared & Subjects passed : 7.
 Reasons for the break of study of the course (Evidence should be produced) : 8.
-The details of previous break of study (Enclose Xerox copy of the condonate of the condo : tion order) 9.
-Whether his / her own vacancy is available for rejoining the course: 10.
+The details of previous break of study (Enclose Xerox copy of the condona : tion order) 9.
+Whether his / her own vacancy is available for rejoining the course : 10.
 Whether any disciplinary action taken or under investigation : 11.
-Whether the candidate has paid the prescribed fee for readmission sought for (furnish the details) Processing Fee: Rs.500/- Condonation Fee:Rs.1000/-Per year of part thereof (or) from time to time). as revised by the University: 12.
-Previous correspondence if any (Furnish copies of relevantrecord): 13.
-Recommendation of the Dean/Princip /Director concerned : al This is to certify that the details furnished above in respect of the candidate are verified and found to be correct.
+Whether the candidate has paid the prescribed fee for readmission sought for (furnish the details) Processing Fee: Rs.500/- Condonation Fee:Rs.1000/-Per year of part thereof (or) from time to time). as revised by the University : 12.
+Previous correspondence if any (Furnish copies of relevant record) : 13.
+Recommendation of the Dean/Principa /Director concerned : al This is to certify that the details furnished are verified and found to be correct. above in respect of the candidate